How Can EDI Help Automate Order Processing for Your Business?

 EDI Order Processing Workflow

-Before EDI, companies use to depend on paper-based communications to send and receive invoices, confirmation receipts, and a few other documents which were sent via mail/courier.
+Before EDI, companies used to depend on paper-based communications to send and receive invoices, confirmation receipts, and a few other documents that were sent via mail/courier.
 This process often leads to errors and delays in order processing and finally leads to dissatisfied customers and loss of money to the business.

 Here is an example of how EDI order processing works,